-While the European and US market is getting more and more challenging for companies (bankruptcy of Toys R Us and Top Toys), China is in contrary turning out to be a real toys paradise for kids but also for businesses.
+While the European and US market is getting more and more challenging for companies (bankruptcy of Toys R Us and Top Toys), China is on the contrary turning out to be a real toys paradise for kids but also for businesses.

 How did Lego adapt itself to the market?

 - A digital world